santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/SSIS--DQS--MDS-%2D-From-SQL-On-Prem.md

 - [For SSIS/MDS/DQS as well as the other 6 Products Data Movement supports.](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki/286261/Support-Engineer-Training)

 ##SSIS/MDS/DQS Case Triage Meetings w/ TA/SEE/SMEs
+Please choose what calls you would like to join for Triage.

 - **Tue 8:30am CST**
 Microsoft Teams Meeting